-(clonal propagation source) is a good predictor of imminent BF appearance on other branches (propagation source) all of which arose from a common source.
+In our evolving model of BF, the critical fall bud degeneration results from the deterioration in function of gene(s) vital to vegetative bud transition to winter dormancy.
+This deterioration results from a gradual genetic 'ageing' of a crucial gene complex as a consequence of repeated phase cycling in controlling cells.
+Such cycling occurs during the yearly growth phases of almond shoots and appears to also occur, and may even be amplified, by vegetative propagation.
+The typically ramified propagation history of most vegetatively propagated tree crops is thus analogous to the growth and development of a mature tree (Figure 6).
+Since BF appears to be determined by an 'internal aging' process, the appearance of BF symptoms at the terminus of one branch (clonal propagation source) is a good predictor of imminent BF appearance on other branches (propagation sources) all of which arose from a common source.
 Genetic deterioration also appears to be correlated with environmental stresses, particularly heat, during early-season bud development of summer dormancy (4, 20).
-Low BFpotential propagation sources have been selected from among clonal lines in which gene ageing is limited owing to their lineage (recent position in line of descent from original cultivar seedling tree) and previous growth environment (including low heat stress and propagation method) (See citation 12).
-Such vegetative progeny based clonal studies, however, typically require 10 or more years to accurately characterize clonal-source BF-potentials.
-A well-characterized example of this approach was the selection in the 1990s of Carmel clonal nursery sources which showed lower potential for developing BF symptoms when used as propagation material (Figure 1 and Table 1).
-Significantly, even the best sources showed symptoms within the first 10 years of tree growth showing that while the BF potential could be reduced dramatically, it would still be a concern even in the most promising propagation sources (particularly since an additional 2 vegetative generations of ageing {i.e., mother block and grower trees plantings and growth} are required prior to commercialization).
+Low BF-potential propagation sources have been selected from among clonal lines in which gene ageing is limited owing to their lineage (recent position in line of descent from original cultivar seedling tree; see Figure 6) and previous growth environment (including low heat stress and propagation method) (12).
+Such vegetative progeny based clonal studies, however, typically require 10 or more years to accurately characterize clonalsource BF-potentials.
+A well-characterized example of this approach was the selection in the 1990s of Carmel clonal nursery sources which showed lower potential for developing BF symptoms when used as propagation material (Figure 1).
+Significantly, even the best sources showed symptoms within the first 10 years of tree growth showing that while the BF potential could be reduced dramatically, it would still be a concern even in the most promising propagation sources (particularly since an additional 2 vegetative generations of ageing (i.e. mother block and grower trees plantings and growth) are required prior to commercialization).
 This clonal-source selection as applied to Carmel was originally applied to Nonpareil when BF symptoms became particularly problematic in the 60s, 70s and 80s.
 To, in a sense, turn back the internal-aging clock, epicormic buds from the base of old Nonpareil trees initially planted in the early 1900s were pushed to develop shoot growth from which clonal source material was propagated (Figure 7).
 Because the Nonpareil cultivar originated in the 1880s, these basal epicormic (i.e. poorly differentiated) buds from old trees would represent relatively low BF potentials (because they were laid down early in tree growth and remained largely dormant in the intervening years).
 As such, they would serve as good foundation material for continued Nonpareil propagations.
-That it took approximately 50 years for Nonpareil to initially show BFsymptoms indicates that the original seedling selection had relatively low initial BF potential.
-However, while low BF-potential was recovered from trees planted in the early 1900s, their BFpotential would be expected to gradually age (decay) in the ensuing 50 years to the point that BF-expression again became a problem by the 1960s.
-Nonpareil clone rehabilitation through appropriate epicormic bud selection at that time has allowed Nonpareil to remain relatively free from bud failure, though the passage of an additional 50 years since those initial epicormic selections suggest that BF may again become a problem in this cultivar.
+That it took approximately 50 years for Nonpareil to initially show BF-symptoms indicates that the original seedling selection had relatively low initial BF potential.
+However, while low BF-potential was recovered from trees planted in the early 1900s, their BF-potential would be expected to gradually age (decay) in the ensuing 50 years to the point that BFexpression again became a problem by the 1960s.
+Nonpareil clone rehabilitation through appropriate epicormic bud selection at that time has allowed Nonpareil to remain relatively free from budfailure, though the passage of an additional 50 years since those initial epicormic selections suggest that BF may again become a problem in this cultivar.

 Table 1.
-Proportion of trees showing BF.expression in FPS foundation stock and grower trees derived from that stock (but 2 to 3 generations more advanced through nursery propagations).
+Proportion of trees showing BF.-expression in FPS foundation stock and grower trees derived from that stock (but 2 to 3 generations more advanced through nursery propagations).